CMM-22/a2/README.md

   function returns position of a point in the coordinate frame of the parent of `qIdx` after the DOF rotation has been applied.

-Once you implement ```getWorldCoordinates``` function correctly, you will see the green transparent sphere around the feet of the robots.
+Once you implement ```getWorldCoordinates``` function correctly, you will see green spheres around feet of the robot.

 ![figure: forward kinematics](imgs/fk.png)